-- Support and incentivize local governments to make public land accessible at low or no cost through partnerships with community-based organizations. - a.
-Develop these incentives in consultation with local agencies and organizations. - 2.
-Support and incentivize the inclusion of urban agriculture in access agreements on public lands run by local jurisdictions such as parks, urban lots, etc. - 3.
-Expand the California Surplus Land Act to require local jurisdictions to incorporate feasibility assessment for agriculture and Tribal uses into their process of identifying excess sites.
-Separate this land from the housing pipeline and auction requirements.
+- a) Support and incentivize local governments to make public land accessible at low or no cost through partnerships with community-based organizations. - i) Develop these incentives in consultation with local agencies and organizations. - b) Support and incentivize the inclusion of urban agriculture in access agreements on public lands run by local jurisdictions such as parks, urban lots, etc.